egoist/version-badge/README.md

 ## Prior Art

-I made this service because following one does not support npm and mono repos.
+I made this service because following one does not support npm (directly) and mono repos.

 - [npm-version-badge](https://github.com/teelaunch/npm-version-badge)